rosane-julie/Senora/README.md

 python app.py
 ```

-Open your browser to `http://localhost:5000` to use the editor.
+Open your browser to `http://localhost:5000`.
+Upload an XML decoder and a BER CDR file to view and edit the decoded
+content.
+After editing you can download the modified CDR as a BER file.